ajsmith607/memills/content/family-of-edward-hallock-mills/topics/corfu.md

   {{% fig "1908-01-06-batavia-daily-news-p4" "350" /%}}
 </div>

-Every member of Edward's family, except for Emily, is buried in Corfu.
+Every member of Edward's family, except for Emily and James, is buried in Corfu.

 {{% fig "evergreen-hill-cemetery-51" "800" /%}}